Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 Hoeff wasn’t so ridiculous.
 Yan had taken him for a ride, but he wasn’t about to pretend he could handle a fall like that in any kind of gravity.
 He climbed down like a sane person.

-"…You big fuckers are gonna be the death of me."
+"...You big fuckers are gonna be the death of me."

 Julian grinned ruefully.
 "Nah, you’re a tough fella.
 I’ll teach you how to make that jump later too, if you want!
-Also…" He faced Hoeff square on and spread his arms.
+Also..."
+He faced Hoeff square on and spread his arms.
 "Y’know what?
 This feels really *really* stupidly macho, but... one free hit, if you want it.
 I deserve it."

 Hoeff couldn’t help but laugh a little.
 "What?
 Why?"